-- Operational risks must be avoided as much as possible, but have to be accepted to a certain extent as they cannot be completely ruled out, or the costs of avoiding them exceed the expected losses. - A conservative approach is used for investments and high risk derivatives are only held to hedge other market risks.
+- Operational risks must be avoided as much as possible, but have to be accepted to a certain extent as they cannot be completely ruled out, or the costs of avoiding them exceed the expected losses. - A conservative approach is used for investments.

-RISK MITIGATING MEASURES
+RISK-MITIGATING MEASURES

-- Strong risk awareness and well-defined risk governance are promoted and maintained in all areas of the company. - As a rule, technical provisions must be carefully set up in order to offset unexpected potential fluctuations. - Reinsurance is a key instrument for hedging against large losses (tail risks) in the non-life area. - Market risk is strictly limited and investments are always matched with VIG Holding's obligations.
+- Establish functional risk governance by maintaining and promoting a high level of risk awareness. - Reinsurance is a key instrument for hedging against large losses (tail risks) in the non-life area. - Market risk is strictly limited and investments are always matched with VIG Holding's obligations.
+Observe and act in accordance with the prudent person principle in connection with investments.